-In addition to the items above, you need to have enough density in your jaw bone for a dental implant treatment to be successful.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
-This would make the process longer and more invasive.
+On top of the above items, you must have enough bone density in your jaw to host a dental implant successfully.
+If you don't, you may still be a candidate for the procedure, but it will require bone graft to transplant bone onto your jaw in order to support the implant.
+This makes the process take longer and become more invasive.

 How do I know whether dental implants or other options are right for me?